 Non accessible content

 The content listed below is non-accessible for the following reasons.

 - WCAG 2.1: Understanding Success Criterion 4.1.2: Name, Role, Value.
 There is a bug on our accordions where they announce to assistive technologies that the first tab is open when it actually closed.

 Legacy PDF documents

 Most of the documents on this site were migrated over from the previous Darlington Safeguarding Boards website.
 A number of these documents do not reach the required accessibility standard.
-44 of the current 66 documents were published after the 23/09/2018 deadline so will need to be fixed.
+87 of the current 89 documents that were published after the 23/09/2018 deadline will need to be fixed.

 We aim to replace these documents with accessible versions by 23 September 2020.